 What’s the real price?

-Since you’ll be locked into a two-year contract, you’ll be happy to know that promotional pricing doesn’t increase by much with Cox.
-Unlike the other providers we reviewed like DIRECTV who saw up to an average 120% price increases beyond the promotional period, Cox’s average price remains steady.
+Since you may be locked into a two-year contract, you’ll be happy to know that promotional pricing doesn’t increase by much with Cox.
+Unlike the other providers we reviewed like DIRECTV who saw price increases of more than double after the first year, Cox’s Countour TV package increases about 30% after the first year.
 However, that doesn’t save it from being costly in comparison.

-The hidden fees are minimal, with the exception of early termination fees, which we had to specifically search for within the terms and conditions.
+The biggest fees you might face are early termination fees, which we had to specifically search for within Cox’s terms and conditions.
 If you opt out of your cable service before your contract expires, your Early Termination Fees (ETFs) will amount to $240 minus $10 for every month of completed service.

-Unless you’re brave or lucky, we’d recommend subscribing to the Cox Service Protection Plan, which costs about $84 annually.
+Unless you’re brave or lucky, we’d recommend subscribing to the Cox Complete Care Plan, which costs about $10 per month.
 A single service call or technician visit starts at $60, so it makes sense that for an extra fee, you’ll have the peace of mind knowing you can get help any time you need it.

 |Packages||1st year pricing||Regular rate|

-Package offerings and names vary based on where you live, so while this list is comprehensive, all the packages listed aren’t available to all customers.
+Package offerings and names vary based on where you live.

 Contour TV package